 I'm still pregnant as I write this, but let me tell you about my experience with ZeroTaboos’ Juicy Balance Serum just two months ago.

-While we were finishing testing our Juicy Balance formula, I was 19 weeks pregnant and had some bothersome (though nothing too alarming) symptoms of yeast overgrowth: a bit too much discharge and some irritation.
-Pretty typical for pregnancy, as they say.
+While we were finishing testing our Juicy Balance formula, I was 19 weeks pregnant and had some bothersome (though nothing too alarming) symptoms of slight yeast overgrowth.
+Pretty typical for pregnancy.

-So, I reached for Juicy Balance.
-It doubles as a lubricant — something many customers have asked for.
-I wanted a true multitasker: slip and glide without the mess, and a formula that actually improves vaginal microbiome health instead of disrupting it like most lubricants on the market.
+As an experiment, I decided to try Juicy Balance.
+It is a microbiome-friendly vaginal moisturizer — something many customers have asked for.
+I wanted a true multitasker: slip and glide without the mess, and a formula that supports a healthy vaginal microbiome instead of disrupting it like most lubricants on the market.

 • Lactoferrin: studied extensively both orally and intravaginally in pregnant women.
-It’s extremely beneficial in pregnancy in any form.
-I even add a spoonful to my protein shake daily.
+It’s beneficial in pregnancy in any form.
+I add a spoonful to my protein shake daily.

 About xylitol absorption: